213974/NINDODB/README.md

     ```sh
     cd NINDODB
     ```
-3. Install the required NPM packages and the global PM2 process manager:
+3.  **Install Dependencies:** Run the following commands in your terminal.

     ```sh
+    # This single command installs all required local dependencies from package.json
+    # (discord.js, sequelize, dotenv, etc.)
     npm install

+    # This second command installs the PM2 process manager globally on your system
     npm install pm2 -g
     ```

-4. Create a `.env` file in the root directory.
-Copy the contents of `.env.example` and fill in your bot's credentials from the [Discord Developer Portal](https://discord.com/developers/applications).
+4.  **Configure Environment:** Create a `.env` file in the root directory.
+You can do this by copying the `.env.example` file.
+Then, fill in your bot's credentials from the [Discord Developer Portal](https://discord.com/developers/applications).
     *   `TOKEN`: Your bot's secret token.
     *   `CLIENT_ID`: Your bot's application/client ID.